darsor/opentx-frequency-chart/README.md

 ## Installation
 Make sure you are using OpenTX 2.2 with Lua enabled.

+### Easy way:

+Download the latest release [here](https://github.com/darsor/opentx-frequency-chart/releases) and follow the instructions.

+### Manual way (latest version):

 Simply copy `X7.lua` or `X9.lua` (depending on which transmitter you have) into the `/SCRIPTS/TELEMTRY` folder of your transmitter's SD card.
 Rename the file to whatever you want (e.g. `FREQ.lua`), but the name CANNOT be more than 6 characters long, or it will not show up in the next step.

 Once the file is on your SD card, navigate to your model's DISPLAY page, select the "Script" option for one of the screens, then select the script from the drop-down menu.
 Hold the PAGE button on your model's main screen to access telemetry scripts.